turingschool/backend-curriculum-site/module3/lessons/refactoring_api_curious_presenters.md

 ## Learning Goals

-* Students understand refactor techniques using presenters
+* Students understand refactor techniques using presenters and decorators
-* Understand the decorator pattern and how it can be used to make code cleaner and more maintainable
+* Students understand the theory and purpose of a presenter object vs a decorator object
-* Understand the theory and purpose of a presenter object
+* Students understand the benefits of `SimpleDelegator`

 ## Warmup

-* What new uses of Rails were you exposed to during API curious?
+* What new uses of Rails were you exposed to during API Curious?
   * What specifically was beyond the traditional scope of MVC?
 * Did any of our controllers or models have more than one responsibility?
 * How many instance variables were we using to send information to our views?